St. Louis, King

 1214 – 1270

-Optional Memorial: Liturgical Color: White
+Liturgical Color: White

-their cross and follow me” (Mt 16:24).
+Jesus said, “If any want to become my followers, let them deny themselves and take up their cross and follow me” (Mt 16:24).
 Today’s saint fulfilled Christ’s commandment in two ways.
 First and most obviously, King Louis IX of France, or Saint Louis, took up his cross by practicing serious physical mortifications his entire life.
 He wore a hair shirt, fasted, never took God’s name in vain, and would not tell jokes or even laugh on Fridays.
 Secondly, he had a cloth cross woven onto his tunic and thus became a knight crusader.
-Louis and countless other medieval knights understood the commandment to “take up your cross and follow me” to be fulfilled not by mortification but by wading into battle with the sign of Christ on their chest.
+Louis and countless other medieval knights understood the commandment to “take up their cross” to be fulfilled not merely through physical mortification but by wading into battle with the sign of Christ on their chests.
 That visible cloth cross boldly proclaimed a man’s commitment to liberating the Holy Land from Muslim control through hard battle.